Updated September 2021.

 Right now, your customers are home and they’re online.
-Your digital communication channels – your website, your social media, and your email marketing – are still in place.
-You have the opportunity to stay connected to your customers.
-To keep customer relationships strong, your marketing and communication needs to stay constant & positive.
+Your digital communication channels – your website, your social media, and your email marketing – are still in place, and play a huge role in the impression you make with customers.
+You have the opportunity to stay connected, to keep customer relationships strong.
+Your marketing and communication need to stay constant & positive to do it, especially since digital messages are often lacking the communication cues we look for in face-to-face interactions.

 How to Create Your Messaging Strategy: